boogiebogus/powersuit/readme.md

 Loadout code: `pw2`

+A direct response to the UAAF's development to the Callinicus and Leonidas when soldiers began attaching Liberators to the mech.
+The weapon is an ancient platform that predates the Liberator was brought out of the inventory of a museum by soldiers using the Mongoose and redesigned to mount four thirty round magazines of 7.76mm full-power rounds.
+Perhaps the most expensive weapon on the platform due to the extensive abuse of 7mm when the weapon is used.
+It has a fire toggle between semi-auto and full auto at 1,200rpm.
+The 7.76mm rounds are well known to crush through shielding systems.

 Instructions: Treat it as the 7mm Vulcanette but not *the* Vulcanette found from Masterminds.

 Protip: You might wanna be mindful on who you'll shoot with as your trigger might tell you to waste ammo on said target.

 ### Athena Light Assault Cannon
 GZDoom actor name: `HDPowersuitBrontoArmPickup`

 GZDoom ammo actor names: `BrontornisRound`

 Loadout code: `pw3`

+Utilizing heavy, non-self-propelled 35mm hi-ex anti-materiel/incendiary rounds that can punch through most hard targets while remaining highly effective at decisively neutralizing soft targets, the light assault cannon was developed after a few weeks the Freeley Intellectual Properties Group, who invented the Brontornis cannon, was contracted by the UAAF when the Callinicus was not operating at full efficiency, such as when units began discovering the Tyrant utilizing the Mongoose model on extremely rare occasions or often tanks in cramped city spaces.
+It has a six round tube for the 35mm rounds, sporting a unique look from all of the other weapon platforms.
+It only fires at semi-automatic.

 Protip: Guts.
 Huge, guts.
 Kill them.
 Must, kill them all.